OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 The pause and two play buttons (one for forward, the other for backward) set the clock going.

-The Realtime Button sets yuo back to 1 second per second, and the Now Button resets the date to the current date and time.
+The Realtime Button sets you back to 1 second per second, and the Now Button resets the date to the current date and time.
 ::::

 ::::{grid-item}